Sou1lah/Dotfiles/README.md

 ### ⭐ Support

-If you find this setup helpful or inspiring, consider giving the repo a ⭐ — it helps a lot and keeps me motivated!
+If you find this setup helpful or inspiring, consider giving the repo a ⭐